scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 stats.norm.expect(f, lb=-np.inf, ub=np.inf)
 ```

-This provides little added convencience over what the source code does, which is to use `scipy.integrate.quad` to perform the integration numerically.
+This provides little added convencience over what the source code does: use `scipy.integrate.quad` to perform the integration numerically.

 ```{code-cell} ipython3
 from scipy import integrate